istio/istio.io/content/docs/setup/kubernetes/install/ibm/index.md

     - /docs/setup/kubernetes/quick-start-ibm/
 ---

-Follow these instructions to install and run Istio in IBM Cloud.
+Follow this path to install and configure an Istio mesh in IBM Cloud.

 You can use the [managed Istio add-on for IBM Cloud Kubernetes Service](#managed-istio-add-on) in IBM Cloud Public, use Helm to install Istio in [IBM Cloud Public](#ibm-cloud-public), or install Istio in [IBM Cloud Private](#ibm-cloud-private).

 ## Managed Istio add-on